Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Acknowledgements

-The authors thank David Elkouss for insightful discussions.\\ RF acknowledges the support of the QuantaGenomics project funded within the QuantERA II Programme that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 101017733, and with funding organisations, The Foundation for Science and Technology – FCT (QuantERA/0001/2021), Agence Nationale de la Recherche - ANR, and State Research Agency – AEI.
+RF acknowledges the support of the QuantaGenomics project funded within the QuantERA II Programme that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 101017733, and with funding organisations, The Foundation for Science and Technology – FCT (QuantERA/0001/2021), Agence Nationale de la Recherche - ANR, and State Research Agency – AEI.
 This work was supported in part by the European Union under the programs Horizon Europe R\&I, through the project QSNP (GA 101114043).
-LN acknowledges support from FCT-Fundação para a Ciência e a Tecnologia (Portugal) via the Project No. CEECINST/00062/2018.
-E.Z.C. acknowledges funding by FCT/MCTES - Fundação para a Ciência e a Tecnologia (Portugal) - through national funds and when applicable co-funding by EU funds under the project UIDB/50008/2020.
-E.Z.C. also acknowledges funding by FCT through project 2021.03707.CEECIND/CP1653/CT0002.
+MG acknowledges FCT - Fundação para a Ciência e a Tecnologia (Portugal) financing refs.
+UIDB/50021/2020 and UIDP/50021/2020 (resp.
+DOI 10.54499/UIDB/50021/2020 and 10.54499/UIDP/50021/2020).
+LN acknowledges support from FCT - Fundação para a Ciência e a Tecnologia (Portugal) via the Project No. CEECINST/00062/2018.
+EZC acknowledges funding by FCT/MCTES - Fundação para a Ciência e a Tecnologia (Portugal) - through national funds and when applicable co-funding by EU funds under the project UIDB/50008/2020, and funding by FCT through project 2021.03707.CEECIND/CP1653/CT0002.